clarkfitzg/makeParallel/inst/pems/notes.md

 ## Two ways to implement vectorized statement expansion

 I have two options in mind, and I'm not sure which one is better.
-One way is to create temporary variables, and the other way is to recursively traverse the code.
+One way is to create temporary variables, and the other way is to traverse the task graph.

 The core logic of searching for vectorized calls that can be parallel will be the same for both.
 Being chunked or not becomes a property of an R object, a resource.

-After writing this I'm seeing that choosing one over the other amounts to analyzing and transforming the code, or the task graph.
+Choosing one over the other amounts to analyzing and transforming the code, or the task graph.
-I think it's better to stick closer to analyzing and transforming code, because then it doesn't require that people really understand the task graph.
+I think it's better to stick closer to the code, because then it doesn't require that a user to really understand the task graph.
 If the graph inference is robust we can always get the graph from the code whenever we like.